-Goals Objectives General strategies Manage our business effectively 1.
-Our stakeholders understand and value what we do.
+Goals Objectives General strategies B. Manage our business effectively Our stakeholders understand and value what we do.
 4. Communicate in a clear, accessible, and timely manner.
 5. Maintain our independence and objectivity.

-- 2. We are leaders in key areas of legislative auditing. - 1.
-Maintain our leadership in the areas of auditing financial reporting, accountability, and compliance with related authorities. - 2.
-Continue to develop our leadership in risk management. - 3.
-Develop and maintain special knowledge in the many diverse and complex businesses the Government manages.
+We are leaders in key areas of legislative auditing.
+1. Maintain our leadership in the areas of auditing financial reporting, accountability, and compliance with related authorities.
+Continue to develop our leadership in risk management.
+3. Develop and maintain special knowledge in the many diverse and complex businesses the Government manages.

 - 1. Share written key communication policies with staff. - 2.
 Make our reports accessible to our stakeholders. - 3.
 Clearly explain our work and findings. - 4.
 Strengthen our presentation skills. - 5.
 Prepare an overall executive summary for lengthy public reports. - 6.
 Review current practice regarding timing and content of our public reports. - 7.
 Monitor content of our public website to ensure information is current and relevant. - 8.
 Inform members of key legislative committees about the products and services that we deliver. - 9.
 Prepare and distribute to our stakeholders a summary pamphlet outlining our role and the products and services that we deliver. - 1.
 Promote the basic principles for legislative auditors (e.g., refer to CCOLA document). - 2.
 Explain our independence to our stakeholders. - 3.
-Identify and respond to initiatives that might affect our independence. - 4.
-Make staff aware of our need to be and appear to be independent (through objectivity policies). - 5.
+Identify and respond to initiatives that might affect our independence. - Make staff aware of our need to be and appear to be independent (through objectivity policies). - 5.
 Develop and implement a policy for the rotation of key personnel on audits. - 1.
 Maintain and enhance our internal training program using CCOLA resources when appropriate. - 2.
 Allocate resources for external development opportunities. - 3.
 Participate on provincial and national committees (e.g. CCOLA, CICA, ICAS). - 4.
 Keep our practices current by using our Practice Review Committee. - 5.
 Use quality control processes to maintain consistent practices. - 1.
 Continue to develop our internal training program using CCOLA resources when appropriate. - 2.
 Allocate resources for external development opportunities. - 3.
 Monitor external organizations for risk management practices (e.g. Conference Board of Canada, CCAF, CICA). - 1.
 Assess the relevance of our specialities. - 2.
 Ensure succession of key specialists on an ongoing basis.

-Goals Objectives General strategies 3.
-Manage our business effectively 2.
+Objectives General strategies 2.
 We are leaders in key areas of legislative auditing.
 4. Offer our advice and training programs to others.
 5. Maintain current and effective methodology.
 3. We continuously improve our work.
-1. Continue to strengthen and simplify our management information system.
-2. Continue to strengthen and simplify our administrative practices.
+1. Continue to strengthen and simplify our management information 2. system.
+Continue to strengthen and simplify our administrative practices.
 3. Continue to strengthen and simplify how we plan, assess, and report our performance.
+We are leaders in key areas of legislative auditing.
+3. We continuously improve We are leaders in key areas of legislative auditing.
+S. 3.
+We continuously improve our work.
+2.